 NYL programming facilitates the development of leadership skills, life skills, emotional resilience, and helps youth develop the inner and outer resources needed to overcome challenges, reach their full potential, and create positive change in their communities.
 Programming is FREE for all participants.
 NYL covers all camp-related costs including return airfare from their home community.

 NYL was started by two Yellowknifers that experienced first-hand the sense of accomplishment and confidence that comes from stepping outside of your comfort zone and realizing a goal.
 They wanted to share this transformational experience with youth from across the NWT and started Northern Youth Leadership (formerly Taiga Camp).
 NYL continues this legacy by offering a diverse range of unique and innovative programming for youth.

-Last year, NYL hosted the following camps:
+In 2019, NYL hosted the following camps:

-For further information on NYL, our programs or to get involved as a participant, sponsor or team member – please contact us.
+For further information on NYL, our programs, or to get involved as a participant, sponsor or team member – please contact us.